 - On-campus employment: F-1 visa holders are permitted to work up to 20 hours/week on campus during term time.
 At $15–20/hour, this generates $12,000–16,000/year to offset living costs.

-Also worth considering: if you’re weighing US study against other options, read our analysis of whether a college degree is still worth the investment in 2026, which includes a comparison with UK university costs.
+Also worth considering: if you’re weighing US study against other options, read our analysis of whether a college degree is still worth the investment in 2026, our guides to high-income skills (no degree needed), the best online certifications, and the best AI courses for 2026.

 The Bottom Line